mpja69/aoc2024/day22/README.md

 ## Iterators
 Playing arouund with _Iterators_.

 The outer function is a "wrapper", (maybe can be called a "factory").
-This wrapper function returns a function, a _closure_.
-The returned function is an _Iterator_.
+This wrapper function returns a function, a _closure_, which is an on is an _Iterator_.

 We have a text file, where each line has a number.
 The iterator reads line by line with `fmt.Fscanln`, and for each line produces an `integer`.of the number.

-So we don't have to
+So we do **not** have to
 - read the whole file into a `[]byte`
 - split the data into lines with `strings.Split(...)` into another `[]string`
-- loop over the lines and convert every line to `int` and store it in a `[]int` ...and then loop over the integer slice to perform the actual task at hand.
+- loop over the lines and convert every line/string to an `int` and store it in a `[]int` ...and then finally loop over the integer slice to perform the actual task at hand.

+Even if this example doesn't have so many lines of data to be read, and either way of solving it is just `O(n)`, (where `n` is the length of the file).
+It makes the code _clearer_!
+It becomes easier to tread and understand the _intention_ of the different parts.

+### Example code
+Pretty nifty.
+Takes a file name and scan each line into an `int`, on the fly, when you need it.

 ```
-func readNumber(s string) func(func(int) bool) {
+func readNumbers(s string) func(func(int) bool) {
 	f, err := os.Open(s)
 	if err != nil {
 		log.Fatal("readNumber(): ", err)